 1. Remember to stay focused on your dilemma or subject or question when casting.

-2. Hold the coins loosely in your hands, shake them briefly, and then toss them, all the while contemplating your query.
+2. Hold the coins loosely in your hands, shake them briefly, and then toss them while contemplating your query.
 The line you record is determined by assigning numerical values to heads and tails, then adding the total.
 Each head is a 3, and each tail is a 2.
 So, if you cast one head and two tails (3+2+2), your starting line would be a 7 (see the chart below).

 3. Collect the coins and toss another five times, recording the numerical values and the corresponding line each time, building your six-line hexagram from the bottom up.